Characters: Mortal Kombat 4

 - Lady of Black Magic: Something that she prides herself on.

 - Leotard of Power: And in Deception, it heavily resembles a corset.

 - Long Hair Is Feminine: In Deception, although tied up in her alt.
 Back in 4, had it not been for the ponytail, Tanya might've been very well mistaken for having a bob.

-- Monochromatic Eyes, Glowing Eyes of Doom: Deadly Alliance and afterward.
+- Monochromatic Eyes, Glowing Eyes of Doom: From Deception on.